 6. Ciao Contact Form 7!

 Contact Form 7 is certainly the most used form plugin.
-It's easy to set up, it does its job well and even offers addons - extra extensions to add certain features...
+It is easy to set up, does its job well and even offers addons - extra extensions to add certain features...

 However, if you're just using it to offer a contact form to your visitor, you can disable it as it is one of the first unnecessary plugins for Divi.

 Indeed, the Divi Builder offers a form module You can easily configure it, choose your fields, with or without conditions, and even add a Captcha trap.
 In short, this module saves you a plugin!

 Find out how to make your RGPD compliant Divi contact form.

 You want to monetize your blog?
 You have opened a Google Adsense account and you want to insert your advertising banners in your articles?
 WP Simple Adsense Insertion offers this functionality but why install yet another plugin when the Divi theme offers it by default?

 We talked about it in a previous article: the Divi theme allows you to add your advertising banners in the places provided for this purpose.
 This is set from the Divi > Theme Options > Advertising tab.